FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

   Address({this.postCode, this.addressLine});
 }
 ```

+We need to import this file into our form widget file.

 __Note:__ _Please feel free to redajust the models to your liking this is just how I did it at the time if you think you can structure it better go ahead_